euranium/pingpong-server/routes/README.md

 Passport keeps tracked on users through req.user

 ## Users
 Once you are logged in and have a correctly assigned req.user, you can access /profile and /games.
-Each call to said directory will use passports build in login checker, which checks for req.user.
+Each call to said directory will use passports build in login checker, which checks req.user.
 If there is no authentic req.user you will be redirected to the login page.
+I use req.isAuthenticated with passport.
 Visiting /profile will return the the number of win, looses, player elo (still in process), any match requests and match history.

 ## Match Requests